nje14/cs1101s/README.md

 I am not responsible for any issues arising from using the code as provided
 For NUS students: usage of the code "as is" is subject to NUS SoC Plagarism policy and the NUS Code of Conduct regarding plagarism
 Use at your own risk
 Enquiries welcome (please be patient i am new to github)
+Update 25/11/25:
+As the current owner is not taking CS1101S anymore, this repo is no longer maintained